Parent Training (including migrant parent training)

 Parenting Training Topics

-The training programme covers all or a selection of the following themes (depending on the training type chosen i.e. basic, advanced and the local context).
-In response to the COVID-19 pandemic, we have further adapted our parenting training to cover coping mechanisms for the additional stress brought on by school closures and home schooling, travel restrictions, job insecurity etc.
+The training programme covers all or a selection of the following themes (depending on the training type chosen i.e. basic, advanced and the local context) and is adapted to the local context.

 • Understanding children at different ages and their needs